scitags/flowd/README.md

 # sbin/flowd --debug [-c <config_path>]
 ```

-To run **flowd** as a system service, you can install it as any other python package and integrate it via systemd as follows:
+To run **flowd** as a systemd service, you can install it as any other python package and integrate it via systemd as follows:
 ```shell
 # python setup.py install
 # cp etc/flowd.cfg /etc/flowd/flowd-tags.cfg (edit the config)